program & curriculum

 A primary goal for Pre-K teachers is to help your child develop independence and self-help skills.
-For instance, your child will be encouraged to walk to class on their own (not carried), and drop off their lunch in their own cubby.
+For instance, your child will be encouraged to walk to class on their own (not carried), carry and drop off their lunch in their own cubby.
 At the end of the day, children will be encouraged to pack up their own items (lunch box, jacket, etc.).
 They will also be encouraged to put on their own jacket (and zip it up themselves) and pull up and/or button/zip their own pants.
 These self-help skills are all important for preparing them for kindergarten.

 Children are encouraged to be children!

 For gross motor skill development, we offer an array of well-designed, age-appropriate and safe sensory tables, play structures and equipment.
 Our Pre-K play yard offers climbing structures, slides, swings, a basketball hoop, lawn area, large sandbox and tricycle track.